At least 15 injured in a knife and chemical attack at a factory in Japan

 Seven others were also injured by the bleach thrown at them during the attack, and taken to hospitals for treatment, the fire department said.

-Japan has strict gun control laws and is known for rare violent crimes, but there have been a number of high-profile knife attacks in recent years.
+Japan has strict gun control laws and is known for violent crimes being rare, but there have been a number of high-profile knife attacks in recent years.